Canon 1D vs Panasonic GX800

 |8 shutter flaps per second||10 shutter flaps per second|

 |500 shots per battery charge||210 shots per battery charge|

 |156 x 158 x 80 mm, 1585 g||107 x 65 x 33 mm, 269 g|

 Body comparison: Canon 1D vs Panasonic GX800

 The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Panasonic GX800.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX800 is considerably smaller (72 percent) than the Canon 1D.
 Moreover, the GX800 is substantially lighter (83 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the GX800 does not feature any corresponding weather-sealing.